Book Review: The New Sunset Western Garden Book

 When reading The New Sunset Western Garden Book, make sure you have a pencil and plenty of sticky notes on hand to mark essential pages and sections with innovative design ideas.
-The book's largest section, which is organized alphabetically by scientific plant names, provides thumbnail sketches of 9,000 plants from around the world that Sunset has determined to be the 'best' in the West -- an area encompassing Northern and Southern California, the Pacific Northwest, the Rocky Mountain West and the Southwest.
+The book's largest section, which is organized alphabetically by scientific plant names, provides thumbnail descriptions of 9,000 plants from around the world that Sunset has determined to be the 'best' in the West -- an area encompassing Northern and Southern California, the Pacific Northwest, the Rocky Mountain West, and the Southwest.

 The A-to-Z sections on oak trees (Quercus spp., 7 pages), roses (Rosa spp., 7 pages) and sages (Salvia spp., 7 pages) are among the longest.
 The information about Salvias summarizes 45 popular species ranging from ones originating in the Americas to European natives.
-Some examples are Mexican Sage (Salvia mexicana), Cedar Sage (Salvia roemeriana), Meadow Sage (Salvia x sylvestris) and Lilac Sage (Salvia verticillata).
+Some examples are Mexican Sage (Salvia mexicana), Cedar Sage (Salvia roemeriana), Meadow Sage (Salvia x sylvestris), and Lilac Sage (Salvia verticillata).

 One improvement that we'd like to see in the Salvia section in a future edition would be the addition of some Turkish sages -- ones tolerant of cold, heat and drought -- that are increasing in popularity in the West due to ongoing research at the Denver Botanic Gardens.
 But we recognize that you can't have everything in a garden book even if it is 1,000 pages long.
-We highly recommend The New Sunset Western Garden Book for its breadth of information, inventive ideas and excellent color photographs.
+We highly recommend The New Sunset Western Garden Book for its breadth of information, inventive ideas, and excellent color photographs.